nikcleju/ESDM_Course/README.md

 # ESDM_Course

-Here you will find all the materials for the class of Embedded System Design and Modeling (ESDM) taught during 2018-2019 spring semester at ETTI, TUIASI.
+Here you will find all the materials for the class of Embedded System Design and Modeling (ESDM) taught during 2019-2020 academic year at ETTI, TUIASI.

 ## Course materials